RyanMcG/manners/README.md

 *manners*

-*   is small and simple.
+*   is simple
+*   feature rich
-*   uses memoization for improved performance.
+*   uses memoization for to avoid doing the same thing more than once
 *   works on arbitrary values, not just maps.

 The following are some descriptions of other validation libraries in the wild.
 They are listed alphabetically.

 * [*bouncer*](https://github.com/leonardoborges/bouncer) is a neat DSL for validating maps which works particularly well on nested maps.
 It accepts